Today's Articles

 Emma Dunham Kelley was born in Dennis, Massachusetts, and raised by her widowed mother in Rhode Island.
 Kelley married Benjamin Hawkins, an inventor, in 1893.
 The couple had two children, Gala and Magda.
 Royalties from Emma's two novels, Magda (1891) and Four Girls at Cottage City (1895) helped support the family.
 Her novel Four Girls At Cottage City (1895).

-An earlier novel, Magda (1891), was published under her maiden name of Emma Dunham Kelley and the pseudonym "Forget-me-not."
+An earlier novel, Magda (1891), was published under her maiden name, Emma Dunham Kelley, and the pseudonym "Forget-me-not."
 This author was long considered a pioneer of Black women's literature.
-Her novel was rediscovered by Henry Louis Gates, Jr. and served as an inspiration for him to compile the 40-volume Schomburg Library of Nineteenth-Century Black Women Writers in 1988.
+Her novel was rediscovered by Henry Louis Gates, Jr., and inspired him to compile the 40-volume Schomburg Library of Nineteenth-Century Black Women Writers in 1988.

 While many Black writers dealt explicitly with issues of race, Kelley-Hawkins's work did not treat themes of racial uplift.
 This treatment is like fiction by other period black authors, including the selected work by Frances Ellen Watkins Harper, Frank J. Webb, Paul Laurence Dunbar, and Amelia E. Johnson.
 Kelley-Hawkins did, however, deal with African American reform issues.